visgl/deck.gl/docs/api-reference/globe-view.md

 - No support for rotation (`pitch` or `bearing`).
 The camera always points towards the center of the earth, with north up.
 - No high-precision rendering at high zoom levels (> 12).
 Features at the city-block scale may not be rendered accurately.
 - Only supports `COORDINATE_SYSTEM.LNGLAT` (default of the `coordinateSystem` prop).
+- Known rendering issues when using multiple views mixing `GlobeView` and `MapView`, or switching between the two.
 - These layers currently do not work in this view:
   + Aggregation layers: `HeatmapLayer`, `ContourLayer`
   + Tiled layers: `TerrainLayer`, `MVTLayer`